MISSION

 “Only mass social movements can save us now.
 If that happens, well, it changes everything.” -Naomi Klein

-New York City veteran artist and painter, Clemente Ettrick and Bárbara Martínez are working together to bring a new dimension to TrashBata and its new iterations.
-Plans are in the works to present the performance piece alongside an exhibition of Mr. Ettrick’s visual interpretations of the essence of this project.
-Stay tuned!
+New York City master artist, Clemente Ettrick and Bárbara Martínez have been collaborating to bring a new dimension to TrashBata and its new iterations.
+TrashBata performances are accompanied by an exhibition of Mr. Ettrick’s visual interpretations of the essence of this project.Visit the Clemente’s Palette Virtual Gallery to enjoy the first official viewing of these works that also now for sale.

 Performances

-Highlights of Trashbata appeared with Sol y Sombra Flamenco Company on July 8, 2022 in Hecksher Park, Huntington, Long Island, NY
+EXCERPTS OF TrashBata appeared with Sol y Sombra Flamenco Company on July 8, 2022 in Hecksher Park, Huntington, Long Island, NY

 “Earth Day on the Mile” on April 22, 2023 was a day of art and culture at Sparkle on Stage on the Nautical Mile in Freeport, Long Island.
-This was A first-time collaboration with painter Clemente Ettrick and Operation SPLASH.
+This was a first-time collaboration with painter Clemente Ettrick and Operation SPLASH.

 images in trashbata